 In South Africa, cannabis is grown by small farmers and is used for personal use and for sale in the local market.
 The country has recently decriminalized the possession and use of cannabis, and it is expected that this will lead to a growth in the cannabis industry.
 Learn more about cannabis in South Africa in the Wiki page.

 SAHPRA, the South African Health Products Regulatory Authority, is an entity of the National Department of Health created by the South African government.
 Its main purpose is to ensure that the health and well-being of both humans and animals is at the core of the healthcare system in South Africa.
 SAHPRA is responsible for regulating the registration, evaluation, and monitoring of all health products, including medicines, medical devices, and complementary medicines.
-It also plays a key role in ensuring the safety and efficacy of these products, as well as promoting access to essential medicines.
+It also plays a key role in ensuring the safety and efficacy of these products before a cannabis off-take happens, as well as promoting access to essential medicines.
 Learn more about SAHPRA’s approach regarding THC and CBD in South Africa here.

 In Zimbabwe, cannabis is grown by small farmers for personal use and for sale in the local market.
 The government of Zimbabwe has recently legalized the cultivation of cannabis for medical and research purposes, and the country is now positioning itself as a potential player in the global cannabis industry reported by Zimbabwe Civil Liberties and Drug Network (ZCLDN).